Siddopari/STEMlab_Pynq-SDK/Assignments.md

 9. DDS Multitone generation

 9.1.
 Create 8 separate hierarchies containing:
-   * AXI4 Register Bank
+   * AXI4 Register Banks for *phase_inc*, *phase_off* and *amplitude*.
    * DDS wrapper
    * Amplitude control
-   * **Common phase_clr**

 9.2.
+Use a separate AXI4 Register Bank to provide a common *phase_clr* to all hierarchies.

+9.3.
 Add the 8 *sin* and 8 *cos* outputs via a cascade of [stream_adder.vhd](https://github.com/dspsandbox/FPGA-Notes-for-Scientists/blob/main/hdl/stream_adder.vhd)

-9.3 Connect the output of the stream adder cascade to *dac_data_1* and disable *dac_data_2* (double click on the DAC IP and uncheck *Ch2 Enabled*).
+9.4 Connect the output of the cascade to *dac_data_1* and disable *dac_data_2* (double click on the DAC IP and uncheck *Ch2 Enabled*).

-9.4 Re-create HDL wrapper, generate bitstream and verify that you are able to generate a linear combination of 8 frequency tones.
+9.5 Re-create HDL wrapper, generate bitstream and verify that you are able to generate a linear combination of 8 frequency tones.

-9.5.
-Configure the frequency and amplitudes to generate Square, Triangular... waveforms.
+9.6.
+Configure the frequency, phase and amplitudes to generate Square, Triangular... waveforms.
 To this end, have a look at the [Table of common Fourier series] (https://en.wikipedia.org/wiki/Fourier_series#Table_of_common_Fourier_series)